antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 	- Install-time JIT - What .NET calls NGen.
 	 This will be suitable for install-time JITing (LLVM is still slow in a runtime configuration)
 - Ahead of Time compiler.
-A build lab compiler that produces stand alown executables, using some shared components from CoreCLR.
+A build lab compiler that produces standalone executables, using some shared components from CoreCLR.
+The AOT compiler will be used to improve startup time for important command line applications like the [Roslyn C# compiler](https://github.com/dotnet/roslyn).

 ## What's Actually Working

-Today on Windows we have the MSIL reader & LLVM JIT implemented well enough to compile a significant number of methods in the JIT bringup tests included in CoreCLR.
+Today on Windows we have the MSIL reader & LLVM JIT implemented well enough to compile a significant number of methods in the JIT bring up tests included in CoreCLR.
 In these tests we compile about half the methods and then fall back to RyuJIT for cases we can't handle yet.
 The testing experience is pretty decent for developers.
 The tests we run can be seen in the CoreCLR